agbrettpittman/100DaysOfCode2023_2/README.md

 ## Log

+### Day 49, January 01, 2024

+Today I started on what will likely be the most complicated part of the app: handling images.
+To save some time I used what appears to be a headless component (react-dropzone).
+I've built a file uploader in the past, so I'm not super interested in redoing that (or porting the code from it to this project).
+Got the HTML and CSS tied to the hook for that.
+After that I squashed a couple of bugs.
+One was with the nav bar scrolling when it shouldn't.
+The other was due to not deleting the Access Token and Refresh Token when reauthenticating with a refresh token fails.

 ### Day 48, December 31, 2023

 Got character creates working with the new character creation page, added a react context to make the nav bar on the side add characters and change their information.
 Lastly, I replaced the edit and delete buttons with Material UI ones.
 Struggled some more with Typescript today not properly interpreting the type safety of my code, but figured out a way around it that wasn't just using type assertions to make the error go away.
 So, I'm slowly getting to where I think I understand it a bit more and can "figure things out".